shiiijo/Climo/README.md

 # climo

-Shows current location weather data .
+1.Shows current location weather data .

-we can get weather data of different locations by searching city names.
+2.we can get weather data of different locations by searching city names.

 App demo